dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 {{< /notice >}}

-For the sake of simplicity I've only shown five rows, if you run the code, you'd find more!
+For the sake of simplicity I've only shown 5 rows, if you run the code with more `num_images`, you'd find more!

+Duplicate images do not provide value to your model, they take up hard drive space and increase your training time.
-Eliminating these images can already improve your model quite a bit.
+Eliminating these images not only improve your model but also reduces billing costs for training and storage.

-Using Fastdup we can remove the duplicates quite easily.
+It goes without saying that you save valuable time (and headaches) to train and troubleshoot your models down the pipeline.

+You can choose to remove the images by hand (e.g. going through one by one and hitting the delete key on your keyboard.)
+There are cases you might want to do so.
+But Fastdup also provides a convenient method to remove them programatically.

 {{< notice warning >}}
-The following code will delete all duplicate images from your folder.
+The following code will **delete all duplicate images** from your folder.
 I recommend setting `dry_run=True` to see which files will be deleted.

-Checkout the [Fastdup documentation](https://visual-layer.github.io/fastdup/) to learn more about the function parameters.
+📝 **NOTE**: Checkout the [Fastdup documentation](https://visual-layer.github.io/fastdup/#fastdup.delete_components) to learn more about the parameters you can tweak.
 {{< /notice >}}

 ```python
 top_components = fastdup.find_top_components(work_dir="scene_classification_clean/report/")
 fastdup.delete_components(top_components, None, how='one', dry_run=False)
 ```

-That's how easy it is to find duplicate images in your dataset!
+That's how easy it is to find duplicate images and remove them from your dataset!
 Let's see if we can find more issues.

 #### 🦄 Anomalies
 Similar to duplicates, it's also easy to visualize anomalies in your dataset: